Vision-Based Mobile App GUI Testing: A Survey

 In addition, integrating user feedback into oracle generation brings the opportunity to improve the accuracy of expected results.
 It is supposed to be able to learn from user interactions and preferences and adjust oracles to meet user expectations.
 This bridges the gap between automated testing and actual user experience, making oracles more reflective of actual user expectations.
 As apps increasingly span multiple platforms, it is necessary to generate cross-platform compatible oracles.
 Research can explore methods for generating oracles compatible across different operating systems and devices to ensure the consistency and reliability of test results.

-In summary, by integrating advanced technologies such as semantic understanding, machine learning, context awareness, user feedback, and cross-platform considerations, researchers are expected to develop adaptive and accurate oracles.
+This part explores the issue of generating expected oracles during vision-based GUI testing, which is crucial for \gen, \rpt, \srp, and \eva.
+Existing visual recognition techniques and deep learning models often fall short in detecting subtle GUI bugs, especially in complex app scenarios.
+We propose introducing semantic understanding and context-aware technologies to enable GUI testing techniques to comprehend the semantics and interactions of GUI elements, thereby generating more accurate and adaptive test oracles.
+In summary, by integrating advanced technologies such as machine learning, context awareness, user feedback, and cross-platform considerations, researchers are expected to develop adaptive and accurate oracles.
 This evolution is crucial for keeping up with the dynamism of modern apps and ensuring the effectiveness of automated vision-based GUI testing in various scenarios.